nolafs/renaissance-website/site/content/case-studies/the-outer-worlds.md

   Front Page of The Guardian Culture section based on Renaissance event organized in London for all EMEA territories.
 ---
+Front Page of The Guardian Culture section based on Renaissance event organized in London for all EMEA territories.

 ![Guardian Coverage](/images/uploads/case-outerworlds-img.jpg "Guardian Coverage")